Megan Hunter

 Megan Hunter (born 1984) is an English novelist and poet.
-She is best known for her debut novel The End We Start From which is going to be adapted into a movie by Benedict Cumberbatch's and Sophie Hunter production company SunnyMarch and Liza Marshall's Hera Productions.
+She is best known for her debut novel The End We Start From (2017), a climate disaster survival story which was adapted into a movie of the same name, released in 2023.

+Early life and education

+Megan Hunter was born in Manchester in 1984.
+She wanted to write from childhood.
+She earned a Bachelor's degree in English literature from University of Sussex, followed by a Master of Philosophy in English Literature: Criticism and Culture from Jesus College, Cambridge.

 Career

-Hunter's work has appeared in The White Review, the TLS, Literary Hub and BOMB Magazine.
+Hunter's work has appeared in The White Review, The Times Literary Supplement, Literary Hub, and BOMB.

-Her debut novel The End We Start From was published by Picador and follows an environmental crisis in the UK which forces a new mother and her baby to abandon their home in London and flee north.
+Her debut novel The End We Start From was published by Picador in 2017 and follows an environmental crisis in the UK which forces a new mother and her baby to abandon their home in London and flee north.
 Hunter cites conversations with her children about life and death and her own experiences with motherhood as inspiration for her first novel: "My own children regularly ask about death, and they have also asked me who or where they were before they were born.
 Partly because of this questioning I often feel the closeness of birth and death, the ways in which they are both the thresholds of life."